-And it is important that your baby’s probiotic mimic the natural diversity of a healthy infant microbiome, which is why you need a blend of multiple strains.
+And it is important that your baby’s probiotics mimic the natural diversity of a healthy infant microbiome, which is why you need a blend of multiple strains.
 I like to think of the microbiome as a thriving rainforest with many different species of plants working symbiotically to maintain the balance.
 You want to make sure you’re growing a diverse set of flora, not just one species of tree.

 How to Use Infant Probiotics

 Infant probiotics typically come in a powder form and are very simple to use.
 You simply add ¼ teaspoon to breastmilk, formula, or water.

 For Elle, we heat her bottle of breast milk and then add the infant probiotic.
 If you are breastfeeding your baby you can simply wet your finger and dip it in the bottle and have your baby suck your finger, or you can place the probiotics on your nipple as your baby is breastfeeding.

 Here’s a video showing how I prepare Elle’s bottle of breastmilk with infant probiotics.
 (I am using these glass bottles from Joovy).
 Also, you’ll have to excuse my outfit, I had just gotten home from the gym when I recorded this!